ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 Domain names may be presented with labels in scripts other than US-ASCII.
-In this case the representation of the label is known as a U-Label; U-Labels are encoded into a US-ASCII form for transmission between DNS clents and servers, known as A-Labels.
+In this case the representation of the label is known as a U-Label; U-Labels are encoded into a US-ASCII form for transmission between DNS clients and servers, known as A-Labels.
 The whole business of dealing with Unicode in the DNS is [fraught with complication](https://tools.ietf.org/rfc/rfc5890.txt); however, for the purposes of this description the existence of U-Labels can be